RobertoCDiaz/rick-and-morty-challenge/README.md

 				],
 				"locationsCount":5
 			},
-			// ...
+			"...",
-            // to see the rest of the episodes, go to the output.json file ]
+			"to see the rest of the episodes, go to the output.json file" ]
 	}
 ]